eNMS-automation/eNMS/docs/objects/creation.rst

 Creation
 --------

-Objects can be created from the :guilabel:`objects/object_management` page, in two different ways:
+Objects can be created from the :guilabel:`inventory/device_management` and :guilabel:`inventory/link_management` page, in two different ways:

 * Manually, by entering the value of each property in a form.
 With this method, objects have to be created one by one.
 * By importing an Excel file (.xls, .xlsx).